lemire/testingRNG/README.md

 ## Prerequisites

 We assume Linux or macOS.
+Under Windows 10, you can get the [Linux Subsystem](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).

 - Our scripts should work out of the box on  most Linux boxes, except maybe when they are configured to act as secure servers (e.g., without a C compiler).
 - If you have a mac, it is assumed that [you have installed a recent Xcode package](https://developer.apple.com/xcode/) to get